mskf3000/Tutorials-and-Cheat-Sheets/Git - Install Git via PPA on Ubuntu.md

 ***

-*Git - Install GIT via PPA on Ubuntu (c) by Jack Szwergold; written September 15, 2015.
+*Git - Install GIT via PPA on Ubuntu (c) by Jack Szwergold; written on September 15, 2015.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*